• Skip to primary navigation

 • Preheat the oven to 375°F.

-• In a blender combine the San Marzano tomatoes, garlic, and 6tbsp olive oil.
-Set aside 1 ½ cups of the sauce.
+• In a blender combine the San Marzano tomatoes, garlic cloves, 6 tablespoons olive oil, and a pinch of salt.
+Set aside 1½ cups of the sauce.
 The remaining sauce you can freeze or use for another recipe like Grandma Pie Pizza.

 • Crack each egg over the sauce.
-Gently break the yolks (do not mix/combine with the sauce).
+Gently break the yolks.
+Do not mix or combine with the sauce.

 • Top with the fontina cheese, panko bread crumbs, and a crackor two of salt and pepper.